Meenakshi-123456/Cognizant-Digital-Nuture-5.0-modules/Module-13-Angular/Intermediate/Hands-on-4/Task-1-Build-the-Enrollment-Request-Form/student-course-portal/README.md

-# Template-Driven Forms & Validation
+# Task 1: Build the Enrollment Request Form

 ## Objective
 Build a Student Enrollment Request Form using Angular Template-Driven Forms with `ngModel`, `ngForm`, and form validation.